CephasPeter/app-localization-cli/README.md

 1. Creates `.lproj` directories for each language
 2. Generates `InfoPlist.strings` files with localized values
-3. Updates `Info.plist` to add CFBundleLocalizations values
+3. Updates `Info.plist` to add CFBundleLocalizations and CFBundleDevelopmentRegion localizations values
 4. Updates Xcode project configuration to include new languages

 Example iOS output: